 Data collection Procedures

 We collected driver/co-pilot interactions while performing various tasks involving navigation inside Moffett Federal Airfield.
-Each session involved a driver, which was recruited for the experiment and had no knowledge of our research or of the geography of Moffett Field prior to the experiment, and a co-pilot who was familiar with Moffett Field and the tasks to complete, but had not been given specific instructions on how to interact with the driver.
+Each session involved a driver, which was recruited for the experiment and had no knowledge of our research or of the geography of Moffett Field, and a co-pilot who was familiar with Moffett Field and the tasks to complete.
+No instructions about how to interact with each other was given to either participant.

-After hearing a brief explanation of the experiment, the driver and co-pilot negotiated the first trip (including the number of order of waypoints), and started driving.
-Once each scenario was completed, the co-pilot would provide the driver with the instructions for the next scenario and they would complete it.
+After hearing a brief explanation of the experiment, the driver and co-pilot negotiated the first trip, and started driving.
+Once each scenario was completed, the co-pilot provided the driver with the instructions for the next scenario and they performed its tasks.
 At the end of the experiment, they returned to their starting point and the driver received compensation for their participation.

 Data Collection Scenarios